NavyaZaveri/jumpDB/README.md

 file offset of every in 1 in x entries.

 When a read comes in, we first look into the memtable for the corresponding k-v pair; if it doesn't exist, we look at the *closest* entry (by key) in the sparse table.
-We jump to the file offset of that entry and linearly scan forwards into the file until we find the desire key-value pair.
-This is only possible because the file is sorted by key.
+We *jump* to the file offset of that entry and then linearly scan forwards until we find the desire key-value pair.
+This is only possible because the SST is sorted by key (and it's also why I named the db "JumpDB").

 Periodically, the segments are merged (also called "compaction"); this ensures a reduction in memory footprint by removing old entries and thus decreasing the number of segments.